BlueAnt1/puzzle-coding/Sources/PuzzleCoding/Documentation.docc/OffsetTransform.md

 >Note: Offset transform is not used directly, rather it is a transform type that is implemented by transforms tuned to the data requirements.

-The offset transform is implemented by <doc:CellContentTransform>, <doc:KenCageContentTransform> and <doc:KillerCageContentTransform>.
+The offset transform is implemented by <doc:CellContentTransform>.

 ## Details